 At Claycots, both our English and wider curriculum topics are centred around high quality texts which ensure that throughout the school children are exposed to a wide range of authors and genres which help to nurture children's love of reading.
 Children are given many opportunities during the school day to develop their reading as well as the explicit teaching of reading skills through guided and shared reading.
 In class, children are exposed a range of texts through English lessons and their other subjects.
 Throughout the week, children are taught as a whole class through shared reading where teachers explicitly model the skills of proficient readers.
 When pupils are looking at texts in lessons teachers will deploy a shared reading strategy and explicitly model the skills of proficient readers.
-From Reception to Year 6, reading strategies including: decoding, fluency, vocabulary and comprehension are explicity taught during these sessions whilst nursery focus on demonstrating concepts of print.
+From Reception to Year 6, reading strategies including: decoding, fluency, vocabulary and comprehension are explicitly taught during these sessions whilst nursery focus on demonstrating concepts of print.
 Through daily guided reading, all pupils are then given a chance to independently apply these skills to texts that closely match to their comprehension and decoding abilities.
 As part of guided reading, all pupils read with a teacher at least once a week.
 Across the school we use Pearson's Bug Club, Collins Big Cat and PM reading schemes to support children in applying their phonics and reading skills.
-As a school we prioritise additional opportunities to celebrate reading including the celebration of World Book Day, lunchtime library clubs, numerous author visits and workshops and local library trips.
-We have large and well-stocked libraries which we regularly update with the newest publications
+As a school we prioritise additional opportunities to celebrate reading including the celebration of reading events such as World Book Day and other national reading competitions, a lunchtime library club for KS2, numerous author visits and workshops.
+We work closely with the Slough Library Service and they have delivered reading assemblies for the children and parent workshops.
+We have large and well-stocked libraries which we regularly update with the newest publications.